nmaguiar/openaf-docs/docs/guides/beginner/converting-array-to-csv-and-viceversa.md

 ---
 layout: default
-title: "Beginner: Converting an array to a CSV file and vice-versa"
+title: Converting an array to a CSV file and vice-versa
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Converting an array to a CSV file and vice-versa